M6Web/k8s-debug-pod/README.md

 k8s-debug-pod is a tool for debugging Kubernetes pods based on minimal images.
 It works by copying statically linked tools, including a shell, into the pods you want to debug.

+## Acknowledgment

+This tool is a modification of https://github.com/puzzle/k8s-debugbox published under GPL.
+We're changing the content of the debug rootfs and improving the injection process for specified pod.

 ## Requirements

 Kubernetes cluster: